atmask/theo.fallow.app/content/notes/bp-inspiration/index.md

 ## Origins of the Premise

 A very common attribution to the Scriptures that the church holds to is the premise of inspiration.
 Inspiration is *a claim about the nature of the biblical texts*.
 The meaning of this claim has had ongoing life in the history of the church and different traditions in different contexts and times have had varying understanings of what this means.
 It's important to recognize that any understanding about the nature of the scriptures, especially as it pertains to their being "God-breathed", is going to shape our expectation of what these texts are, how they communicate, their purpose, and their role in our lives.
 All to often the meaning of the claim that scripture is God-breathed is assumed without thoughtful reflection on the origins of the phrase.
-This can give us presumed expectations about the scriptures that create more problems than they help us navigate.
+This can lead us to presumed expectations about the scriptures that create more problems than they help us navigate.

 The premise of scripture as God-breathed emerges from 2 Timothy 3:16:

 > But you must continue in the things which you have learned and been assured of, knowing from whom you have learned them, and that from childhood you have known the Holy Scriptures, which are able to make you wise for salvation through faith which is in Christ Jesus.
 All Scripture is given by inspiration of God (theopneustos), and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work.
 > 2 Tim.
 3:16 (NKJV)

-Theopneustos is Paul's word that acts as a *type of meta-reflection on the nature of the scriptures*.
-The underlying word is compound word that translates to the "breath of God".
-Theopneustos is only used once in the entirety of the new testament in this passage by Paul.
+*Theopneustos* is Paul's word that acts as a *type of meta-reflection on the nature of the scriptures*.
+The underlying word is compound word that translates to the "breath of God". *Theopneustos* is only used once in the entirety of the new testament in this passage by Paul.
 For Paul, theopneustos is form of *theological shorthand that is packed with meaning and backstory*.
 If we want to engage with an understanding of what Paul means by this word it's important that we engage with his understanding God's divine breath at work in the world.

 ## Models of Inspirations